mohammad-nej/SearchAndSort/README.md

 ```
 #### example:

-assuming that we want to impelent this protocol for `Int` type :
+assuming that we want to implement this protocol for `Int` type :
 ```swift
  struct IntStringifier : Stringifier, Sendable {
      func stringify(_ model: Int) -> [String] {